 Stage Details Precondi- tions The primary database node does not start.
 Fallure Be- havlor The database cannot be started.
 Therefore, the entire PCE cluster cannot be started.
-Fuii Recov- ery Recovery type: Manual.
+Full Recov- ery Recovery type: Manual.
 You have two recovery options: Find the root cause of the primary database failure and correct it.
 Contact Illumio Customer Support for assistance if needed.
 Promote the replica data node to be the primary data node.
 WARNING Promoting a replica to primary risks data loss Illumio strongly recommends that this option be a last resort because of the potential for data loss.
+When you decide on the second option, see Configure Data1 and Core Nodes as Standalone Clus- ter [95].
 When the PCE Supercluster is affected by this problem, you must also restore data on the promoted primary database.